Select another wine

 About

-The fruit was hand-picked in early February and fermented spontaneously with a majority of whole-bunches outdoors in half-ton bins.
-The fruit was left for about 10 days with a bit of hand plunging in the latter days.
+The fruit was hand-picked in mid February and fermented spontaneously with 40% whole clusters in half-ton bins sitting outside the winery.
+The fruit was left for about 7-10 days with a bit of hand plunging in the latter days.
 The lots were then basket-pressed to old French barriques with the gross lees.
 The wine matured for five months then the barrels were gravity fed to tank and left to settle overnight.
-The wine was bottled without fining or filtration and just a small sulfur addition.
+The wine was bottled with a coarse pad filtration and small sulfur addition.
+No fining.

 Stats